 Hostile Work Environment Attorney in Mullica Hill, NJ

 Employers are obligated to provide a working environment free of hostility, harassment, and discrimination.
 When workers endure unbearable conditions because of the actions of supervisors or peers, it can be a case for a hostile work environment.
 A hostile work environment is against the law and employers or businesses that allow offensive behavior, harassment, or discrimination can be liable for negligence.
-Richardson Employment & Civil Rights, LLC provides effective representation to clients across New Jersey impacted by a hostile work environment.
+The Vigilante Law Firm, P.C. provides effective representation to clients across New Jersey impacted by a hostile work environment.
 Whether you were fired or left on your own accord or are an employer who needs to stop this illegal act in its tracks, our firm is ready to assess the situation, guide you through your legal options and provide effective legal representation.
-Contact Richardson Employment & Civil Rights, LLC for a consultation.
+Contact The Vigilante Law Firm, P.C. for a consultation.

 What constitutes a hostile work environment?